ringo/ringojs.org/site/get_started.md

 ## Option 1: Download the latest release

 Download the latest Ringo release from the [download page](download).
 For convinience, you should add the `/bin` directory to the `PATH` environment variable.

-Ringo is now ready to use.
+See [First Steps](first_steps) for a short introduction on what you can do with Ringo or the [Documentation](documentation) page for an overview of all help resources.

 ## Option 2: Install Ringo from Git